 Although your client work might be a little on the slow side right now, there are still ways to keep yourself busy.
 Switch your focus onto your own business, and make some improvements where you can.
-Plan your social media feeds a few weeks in advance, refresh your website, reach out for those testimonials you meant to ask for last month… Many of us will forget to maintain our own businesses when client work starts to pile up, so take advantage of this quieter period to take a step back and appraise yourself.
+Plan your social media feeds a few weeks in advance, refresh your website, and reach out for those testimonials you meant to ask for last month… Many of us will forget to maintain our own businesses when client work starts to pile up, so take advantage of this quieter period to take a step back and appraise yourself.

 Figure out if there are any areas of your business model that could be improved.
 Could you be setting up a spreadsheet to monitor your invoices and expenses?
 Do you need to take new photos for your portfolio?
 Do you have a backlog of blog post ideas that need writing?
-Spend some digging into your own work and start bug fixing it – before long you’ll have a to-do list to keep you occupied for days.
+Spend some digging into your own work and start bug-fixing it – before long you’ll have a to-do list to keep you occupied for days.

 Plan your domestic to-do list

 Everyone has those little jobs they’ve been putting off getting done.
 Cutting the grass, fixing a door handle, repainting the ceiling…even small jobs like clearing out your wardrobe or decluttering the storage cupboard.
 There are always ways to improve and cleanse your home, and having free time to spare is a great motivator to get it done.

 Carve out some time to plan the next few jobs and tasks you need to get done.
 From an administrative perspective, this could mean organising your digital files, getting that photo album made up or finally looking into changing your gas supplier.
 From a domestic sense, this could involve a little bit of DIY and home improvement – perfect for keeping your mind occupied and your hands busy.